Quantum Correlations Can Speed Up All Classical Computation: Abstract

 \section{Abstract}

-Quantum correlations can provide performance advantages in various tasks.
-In computation the Hamiltonians and their possibility for creating quantum correlations are often hidden behind computational models that abstract away these details.
-Here we present a model of computation that explicitly accounts for Hamiltonians and their correlations.
-Using it, we develop a method which we call coherent parallelisation, that can speed up any possible classical computation by a factor that depends on the classical algorithm.
-This factor is quadratic in the size of the input for a large set of interesting problems.
-Hence, this method provides a strong commercial application in the emergent area of quantum technologies.
-Coherent parallelisation also has important theoretical consequences for both quantum physics and the theory of algorithmic complexity and computability.
-We anticipate this to be but the first of many important results to stem from our computational model and the surrounding theoretical framework established here.
+Quantum algorithms that can speed up certain tasks, such as factorisation and unstructured search, have driven a decades-long development of quantum computers and quantum technologies.
+Yet, outside specialized applications, quantum computers are believed to offer no advantage over classical computers.
+Here, we present a method which exploits quantum effects to speed up all possible classical computations.
+This method---which we call Coherent Parallelization (CP)---exploits quantum correlations generated by higher-order Hamiltonians to speed up any possible classical computation by a factor that depends on the classical algorithm.
+This factor is quadratic in the size of the input for a large set of interesting problems, leading to a strong commercial application in the emergent area of quantum technologies.
+We present important theoretical consequences of CP for both quantum physics and the theory of algorithmic complexity and computability, and discuss how CP can be implemented using real-world systems with natural or engineered Hamiltonians.

-There are various ways in which quantum information can provide an advantage over classical.
-Quantum algorithms, for instance, use superposition and entanglement to forge a path that is inaccessible to classical computers, and often much shorter than that of classical algorithms.
-If we consider computations as unitary operators that map inputs to outputs, then the set of unitary operators accessible to quantum computers is simply much more vast than that accessible to classical (reversible) computers.

-Quantum advantage in metrology \cite{dorner2009optimal,giovannetti2006quantum,Kok2010,giovannetti2011advances,degen2017quantum}, imaging \cite{perez2012,brida2010experimental} and battery charging \cite{Binder2015,Campaioli2017,ferraro2018high,le2018spin} work quite differently.
-In metrology, for instance, the unitary operator that maps the probe state to the output state remains unchanged between shot-noise-limited (classical) metrology and Heisenberg-limited (fully quantum) metrology.
-One way to achieve Heisenberg-limited efficiency is to use entangled probe states.
-Another, however, is to exploit two- and many-body interactions in the generator of translations, or the Hamiltonian, of the system being probed \cite{giovannetti2006quantum}.

-Most current models of computation, even quantum models, abstract away the internal Hamiltonian of the computer.
-Without access to this essential detail, this type of quantum advantage is innacessible.
-By considering the natural and induced Hamiltonians on our physical computational devices and subtly exploiting their coherences, we will show that we can obtain a speed up on \emph{all classical computation} of a factor that is up to quadratic in the size of the input.

-From a theoretical stand point this is the first time a quantum computer has been shown to have a computation advantage over classical computers \emph{for any possible computation}.
-We argue that this is only one of the many results to come from a fully quantum thermodynamic model of computation, which alongside the spatial resources, includes time, energy and correlations to fully account for the cost of computation.